 What does a copywriter do?

 If so, a job as a copywriter might be right for you.
-With a copywriter career, you can get paid to write, and if you play your cards right, you can get paid VERY well to write too.
+With a career in copywriting, you can get paid to write, and if you play your cards right, you can get paid VERY well to write too.
+And you don’t even need a Bachelor’s degree…what a dream!

 You’ve got questions, and baby, I’ve got the answers.
 So let’s get together and go over the basics of copywriting—what it is and how it works.
 After that, I’ll outline the skills needed to be successful as a copywriter, and help you decide if this career is right for you.